wultra/mtoken-sdk-android/README.md

 ## Introduction

 With Wultra Mobile Token (WMT) SDK, you can integrate an out-of-band operation approval into an existing mobile app, instead of using a standalone mobile token application.
-WMT is built on top of [PowerAuth Mobile SDK](https://github.com/wultra/powerauth-mobile-sdk#docucheck-keep-link).
-It communicates with the "Mobile Token REST API" and "Mobile Push Registration API."
-Individual endpoints are described in the [PowerAuth Webflow documentation](https://developers.wultra.com/docs/2019.11/powerauth-webflow/).
+WMT is built on top of [PowerAuth Mobile SDK](https://github.com/wultra/powerauth-mobile-sdk).
+It communicates with the "Mobile Token REST API" and "Mobile Push Registration API".
+Individual endpoints are described in the [PowerAuth Webflow documentation](https://github.com/wultra/powerauth-webflow/).

 To understand the Wultra Mobile Token SDK purpose on a business level better, you can visit our own [Mobile Token application](https://www.wultra.com/mobile-token#docucheck-keep-link).
 We use Wultra Mobile Token SDK in our mobile token application as well.